Fuego-19/AmazeMaze/README.md

-'Amaze Maze' is a game based on wireless control of maze toy using mobile phone and it's Acclerometer.
+'Amaze Maze' is a toy based on wireless control of maze using mobile phone and it's Acclerometer.
 It is essentially developed using 'Arduino', 'bluetooth module' and 'Accelerometer Sensor'.
 For detailed explanation go through the pdf attached.
 'bluetooth.ino' files contains the code for the 'Arduino'.